1. Why use this guide?

 8.1 Local police forces

 County and borough police force records might be held by local record offices or in the archives of a specific police force.
-Use the ARCHON directory to find contact details of local archives, or use the Access to Archives database to search the catalogues of various UK archives.

 8.2 City of London police